docker/docs/docker-cloud/builds/advanced.md

-**Use these hooks with caution.** The contents of these hook files replace the basic `docker` commands, so you must include a similar build, test or push command in the hook or your automated process will not complete.
+**Use these hooks with caution.** The contents of these hook files replace the basic `docker` commands, so you must include a similar build, test or push command in the hook or your automated process does not complete.

 To override these phases, create a folder called `hooks` in your source code repository at the same directory level as your Dockerfile.
 Create a file called